pnn64/rssp/README.md

 * `--png`: Generate a density graph PNG image for each chart (using the default color scheme).
 The filename will be `<chart_hash>.png`.
 * `--png-alt`: Generate a density graph PNG image for each chart (using the alternative color scheme).
 The filename will be `<chart_hash>-alt.png`.
 * `--strip-tags`: Clean common prefixes like `[TAG]` or `123- ` from the song title before displaying.
+* `--debug`: Print the minimized chart note data to stderr alongside the chosen report.
 * `--mono-threshold <N>`: Set the minimum number of consecutive steps required to count a segment as "mono" (default: 6). `<N>` must be a positive integer.

 **Examples:**